How to Set up Automatic Updates on Fedora Linux

 OnCalendar=*-*-* 6:00

-Setting up the dnf-automatic timer
+Setting up the dnf-automatic timer.

-Setting up the dnf-automatic timer
+Setting up the dnf-automatic timer.

 Finally, to enable and start the dnf-automatic service, use the following command:

-Enable automatic updates timer on Fedora
+Enable the automatic updates timer on Fedora Linux.

-Enable automatic updates timer on Fedora
+Enable the automatic updates timer on Fedora Linux.

 Use the following command to check the status of the automatic update process:

-systemctl list-timers *dnf-*Code language: PHP (php)
+systemctl list-timers *dnf-*Code language: Bash (bash)

-Checking automatic updates timer status
+Checking the automatic updates timer status.

-Checking automatic updates timer status
+Checking the automatic updates timer status.

-That’s!
+And that’s all!
 The dnf-automatic service will now automatically install updates on your Fedora system.
 Additionally, you can find more in-depth information on the individual options here.

 Conclusion